ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

 ## Network

-The network command suite provides a collection of tools for managing local subnet deployments.
+The network command suite provides a collection of tools for managing local Subnet deployments.

-When a subnet is deployed locally, it runs on a local, multi-node Avalanche network.
-Deploying a subnet locally will start this network in the background.
+When you deploy a Subnet locally, it runs on a local, multi-node Avalanche network.
+The `subnet deploy` command starts this network in the background.
 This command suite allows you to shutdown, restart, and clear that network.

-This network currently supports multiple, concurrently deployed subnets.
+This network currently supports multiple, concurrently deployed Subnets.

-### clean
+### Network clean

-The network clean command shuts down your local, multi-node network.
-All the deployed subnets will shutdown and delete their state.
-The network may be started again by deploying a new subnet configuration.
+The `network clean` command shuts down your local, multi-node network.
+All deployed Subnets shutdown and delete their state.
+You can restart the network by deploying a new Subnet configuration.

 **Usage:**